 The Avocado did a quirky read through of the December 1988 issue.
 The article is humorous and features some cool scans!

 Before Rookie Mag was Rookie Mag, Tavi Gevinson ran The Style Rookie and did a read-through of two issues from 1992 and 1993.
-Read here.

-Sassy in Print & Academia
+The magazine in Print & Academia

-There’s been one book dedicated to Sassy magazine titled How Sassy Changed My Life: A Love Letter to the Greatest Teen Magazine of All Time by Kara Jesella.
+There’s been one book dedicated to Sassy titled How Sassy Changed My Life: A Love Letter to the Greatest Teen Magazine of All Time by Kara Jesella.
 The book goes over the history of Sassy and interviews former staffers.

 Book Riot has also put together a list of Sassy-esque books for Sassy lovers: 100 Books for People Who Love Sassy Magazine